research

 Insect community re-assembly in restorations

 Insect communities are often neglected in restoration projects even though they comprise a significant portion of the biodiversity.
-We are studying communities of ground beetles (Carabidae) and other insects with Ken McCravy at WIU and Jason Willand at MSSU to understand how their communities re-assemble and how their role as seed and arthropod predators changes with restoration succession.
+We've studied communities of ground beetles (Carabidae) and other insects with Ken McCravy at WIU and Jason Willand at MSSU to understand how their communities re-assemble and how their role as seed and arthropod predators changes with restoration succession.
+Undergrad extraordinaire Maricela Alaniz also led an analysis of ground-dwelling invertebrates to understand how they respond to prescribed fire and bison impacts.

 Ground beetles (Carabidae) in managed calcareous grasslands